 Update: the Irish Cancer Society has kindly allowed me to post updates to this journal.
 Here's one:

 Nearly three week after my operation, here’s where I’m at:

 Had a physio appointment a few days ago - she is a specialist in bowels, bladder & sexual function.
 This was brilliant - I learned loads.
 Also, she gave me various pelvic floor exercises to do, and I’m doing them.
 It’s tiring on my abdomen.

 I’m following the instructions not to do heavy work, which is a bit frustrating.
 However I’m getting back some energy to do non-strenuous tasks.
-As instructed I’m getting out for a short walk each day, building up the time.
+As instructed I’m getting out for a walk each day, building up the time.
 Today I walked for 40 minutes.
 I’m still having a siesta after lunch, which my body seems to need, every day.